 (n = 12)100% 80% 263 246 2021 – 2022

-(n = 9)100% 80% 254 244
+(n = 9)100% 80% 254 244 2022 – 2023

 For the past four years, 100% of EE program completers passed the GACE exam and the cohort mean exceeded the state mean.
 Therefore, the threshold and goal were met.
 The education department proactively determines the students who will or will not be successful on the external content assessments by giving similar internal content diagnostics beforehand.
-For those students who are not successful on the first attempt of a diagnostic (70% or better), students are advised regarding areas for improvement and are successful on the second attempt.
+For those students who are not successful on the first attempt at a diagnostic (70% or better), students are advised regarding areas for improvement and are successful on the second attempt.
 The reasonable threshold and goal were set by education faculty with the passing score being set by the state of Georgia.
 The results of these external state assessments are reviewed on an annual basis and if improvement is needed in any area, departmental faculty will act accordingly.

 Education Threshold 2: At least eighty percent of MAT program completers will pass external state assessments (GACE).